 Open Data Collaborations

 Crisis Text Line empowers journalists, researchers, school administrators, parents, and anyone interested in data to understand the crises their communities face so we can work together to prevent future crises.

 Crisis Text Line has the largest crisis data corpus in the U.S. To date, we’ve exchanged more than 100 million text messages between people in crisis and volunteer Crisis Counselors.
 Fellows are granted access to a scrubbed and anonymized version of this dataset.

 To be a Fellow, you must meet the following key requirements:

 Be affiliated with an academic or research institution.
-This includes completing an IRB, having a Principal Investigator that’s a full-time employee of the institution, and the written approval of your institution’s Office of Research or equivalent office.
+This includes obtaining the approval of an IRB, having a Principal Investigator that’s a full-time employee of the institution, and the written approval of your institution’s Office of Research or equivalent office.

 Work from our NYC offices.
 Currently, we cannot offer VPN access or share data.
 We provide our Fellows (one researcher per team) with stipends to cover room, board, and travel to NYC.